-12 b AV ESV LSV 2 I would they were even ut off which trouble you.
-12 I wish those who unsettle you would emasculate themselves!
-12 I wish that those who are upsetting you would even mutilate themselves.
+12b AV ESV LSV 12 I would they were even cut off which trouble you. you would emasculate 12 I wish that those who are upsetting you would even mutilate themselves.

 The New King James Version has "could wish that those who trouble you would even cut themselves off!" which actually might be better than the Authorized Version rendering since the New King James Version acknowledges the difficult middle voice of the Greek verb.
 The ESV and LSV render the verb in the same way.
 But this rendering does cause a significant deviation from the King James.
 The Authorized Version has that they would be cut off, but that someone else (presumably the Lord) would cut the false teachers off while the New King James Version has Paul wishing they would cut themselves off, which seems something that would be very unlikely.
 Why would a false teacher "cut himself off"?
 The New King James Version might be more accurate, technically, but the King James rendering makes more sense.
 The literal Greek rendering does not always translate to a good English translation.
 The translation must be accurate but it must also make sense to the English reader.
 The Tyndale Bible uses "separated".
 The Coverdale Bible uses "rooted out".